DataDog/documentation/content/en/logs/workspaces/sql_reference.md

 ## Casting

-Casting is not supported in SQL for Workspaces.
-However, you can cast columns between the supported types when defining them in a Logs data source:
+To cast values in columns, select between types when defining them in a Logs data source:

 1. In a workspace cell, click the cog labeled **Columns**.
 1. Configure column types.